Professional and Full-Time Positions

 Community Director (CD) - CLOSED

 Seeking positive, self-motivated, and committed staff members to serve as role models for hall staff and residents in personal and professional behaviors.
 Someone who demonstrates a commitment to diversity by promoting and attending multicultural events, facilitating professional development with supervised staff, and hiring staff with diversity that is reflective of the student population.
 Community Directors should practice ethical stewardship of departmental and university resources.
 They should also create and maintain positive professional relationships within the department and across the university.
 Community Directors will fulfill other general duties assigned by the Department of Housing and Residence Life, Division of Student Affairs, or Mississippi State University.

 The Community Director provides leadership, management, supervision, and development for residence hall or apartment complex communities.
 This position provides high-level customer service and creates a community that fosters student success inside and out of the classroom, and promotes personal and professional growth for residents.
 This position also promotes an inclusive living-learning environment and partners with a diverse group of students, staff, and faculty to develop and implement programs that promote the mission of the University and University Housing.

 Other Student Assistants

-Other opportunities for student employment are available at the main housing office in Herbert Hall (662) 325-3555 and the housing facilities office (662) 325-2190.
+Other opportunities for student employment are available at the main housing office in Dogwood Hall (662) 325-3555 and the housing facilities office (662) 325-2190.
 Inquire at each individual office.